developer512/Blom-s-Scheme/README.md

 # Blom-s-Scheme
-This is a simple implementation of Blom's Scheme key exchange protocol in C++.
+This is a simple implementation of Blom's Scheme of key exchange protocol in C++.

 It
 - generates pseudorandom divalent polynomial (f(x,y)) over a finite prime field initialized by prime modulus p;